Komala3/show-soleti1/README.md

 # Komala Soleti
 ### CHICKEN TIKKA MASALA
 ##### I like <b>CHICKEN TIKKA MASALA</b> because, it is very tasty filled with lot of spices and herbs.
 It is one of the most authentic dish in North parts of <b>India</b>.
+---
+## Fav Food
+### Three places where this above mentioned food is available and Fampus is - Delhi, Mumbai, Hyderabad